About carved stone balls

 The Ness ball

-The Ness ball is significant because it was found in a secure archaeological context.
-The vast majority recovered to date were found, by chance, as dislocated finds across Britain, but with an apparent concentration in north-east Scotland.
+The Ness carved stone ball is significant because it was found in a secure archaeological context.
+The vast majority recovered to date were found by chance as dislocated finds across Britain, but with an apparent concentration in north-east Scotland.